-Data is crucial to making informed business decisions, but only if you have the right analysis methods to transform raw data into actionable information.
+Data is crucial to making informed business decisions, but only if you have the right analysis methods to transform a raw data set into actionable information.

 Once you make your mind up, and decide to use data to bolster your decision-making process, you might be tempted to believe that half the battle is won.
 Far from it.